arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/connectivity-tutorial/content.md

 ## Conclusion

 Now you have a better overview of the connectivity features on the Arduino Opta and how to use them.
 We went through how to use the different connectivity features and what libraries are required for them.
 By running all the example sketches on our device we have made sure that the modules are all working and everything is up to date.

 ### Next Steps

 Now that you know how to use the connectivity features of the device, have a look at our other tutorials and try to combine the different features.
 The Opta uses the same architecture as the Portanta H7, it could therefore be a good idea to take a look at the Portenta H7 tutorials.
-Such as the using your [device as a Wi-Fi® access point tutorial](https://docs.arduino.cc/tutorials/portenta-h7/wifi-access-point) or the (Bluetooth® Low Energy connectivity with a phone tutorial)[https://docs.arduino.cc/tutorials/portenta-h7/ble-connectivity].
+Such as the using your [device as a Wi-Fi® access point tutorial](https://docs.arduino.cc/tutorials/portenta-h7/wifi-access-point) or the [Bluetooth® Low Energy connectivity with a phone tutorial](https://docs.arduino.cc/tutorials/portenta-h7/ble-connectivity).